Here are eight things to do on a layover at JFK Airport.

 If you’ve got a long layover here, you’re doing yourself a disservice if you don’t get out and see what the Big Apple is all about.
 We don’t recommend leaving the airport unless you have at least 6 hours, but if you have that time, exploring the city will be worth it!

 First up – leaving the airport.
 The AirTrain connects all terminals with Jamaica Station so that you can hop on the E, J, and Z trains into Manhattan.
-An express bus called NYCAirporter also connects directly to Penn Station and Grand Central Station in Midtown.
-For direct service, head to the taxi stands outside all terminals – but don’t be surprised by bad traffic.
-(Note: you can check your baggage during the day at most terminals.)
+The Long Island Railroad LIRR provides fast connections to Penn Station and Grand Central Station and Atlantic Terminal in Midtown.
+For direct service, head to the taxi stands outside the terminals – but don’t be surprised by bad traffic.
+Passengers at Terminal 4 should take a shuttle to the Remote Ride App & Car Services Lot due to renovation works, while those in Terminal 5 can head to Terminal 7 via the AirTrain to access taxis.

 You won’t be the only person trying to catch up on sleep here, but it won’t be a comfortable experience.
 The seating is pretty limited for the number of travellers coming and going, and it’s mostly metal benches with armrests.
 Grab some space on the floor – and maybe bring a sleeping mat, extra layers, and earplugs to fight the chilly and noisy atmosphere.
-If you’re in Terminal 5, you may get lucky with a quick daytime nap in the two sleep pods – but you better hurry as they are limited to 20 minutes per person.
+If you’re in Terminal 5, you may access the TWA area where past travellers have spotted places to lie down.
+Terminal 4 also features Minute Suites.
 If you’d rather sleep in an actual bed and get some privacy, you’ll have to shell out for a hotel.
 The only onsite hotel is located at Terminal 5, and there are many more within a few minutes drive of the airport, and most provide free airport shuttle service.
 See our New York City JFK Airport Guide for details.

 These are just a few things to do on a New York City JFK Airport layover.
 Visit our New York City JFK Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.